Applying for an Undergraduate Program in Music

 Ed.
 W. Clark High School

 Friday, January 18, 2019: 3:00 PM - 5:00 PM

 Las Vegas Academy

 If you are unable to attend an audition in person but wish to be considered for program admission and scholarship consideration, you may email a video audition to firstname.lastname@example.org.
 You can attach a video to your email, or include a YouTube link.
 Write 2019-2020 Program and Scholarship Audition in the Subject line of the email.
+In the text of the email, please include your name, instrument or voice type, school currently attending, and intended major.
 This must be received by February 1, 2019.
 It is important to follow all other steps on this page in order to be considered for admission.

 Your audition selections should not be "works in progress" - make every effort to achieve a level of mastery appropriate to a recital or concert performance.